Boards and Committees

 The ESRD Divisional Boards and Medical Review Boards for each Network are composed of renal professionals and patients qualified to evaluate the quality and appropriateness of care delivered to ESRD patients.
 Members of the Boards represent the diverse geographic areas and the multiple professional disciplines of the Network service area.
 This includes nephrologists, nurses, social workers, dietitians, technicians, and at least two ESRD patients.

-Members are elected for a five-year term, with staggered expiration dates to accommodate rotation of new and retiring members.
+Members are elected for a two-year term, with staggered expiration dates to accommodate rotation of new and retiring members.
+A maximum of three consecutive terms shall be permitted.

 Boards meet at a minimum of four (4) times per year.
 Attendance at 75% of meetings, including at least one (1) face-to-face meeting, is mandatory to retain Board status, unless otherwise excused.